andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

   {{ rendered_blockquote | markdownify }}
 </div>

+**Note:**
+The exact appearance of a blockquote can vary depending on the website or theme.
+{: .notice}

 **Optional Practice:**
 Choose a favorite quote, write some commentary about it, and then insert the quote as a blockquote in the commentary.
 {: .notice}